Dumfries Learning Town

 With a vibrant, modern curriculum they'll benefit from:

-No matter which school a Dumfries Learner attends, they'll have the same choices and opportunities.
-Each learner has a base school but, as they get older, will have the chance to follow courses that may be offered at any of the other facilities.
+Each Dumfries learner will have the same choices and opportunities no matter which school they attend.
+Each learner has a base school but will have the chance to follow courses that may be offered at any of the other facilities as they get older.

 The development of Dumfries Learning Town will be completed over 2 phases involving new buildings and the redevelopment of existing buildings.